qxsch/ScreenResolution/README.md

 # ScreenResolution
-Show, Update ScreenResolution on the powershell or cmd.
+Show, Update ScreenResolution with powershell or cmd.

 Features:
   * Powershell Module to: